iq-motion-control/iq-module-communication-doc/docs/tutorials/motor_noise_debugging.rst

 tend to be less significant and the same techniques can be used to mitigate them.

-Why are internal ESCs more susceptible to noise?
+Why Are Internal ESCs More Susceptible To Noise?
 =================================
 Drones and similar vehicles using electric motors with integrated ESCs tend to have longer communication wire lengths than vehicles using external ESCs.
 This is because external ESCs are typically installed close to a drone’s power distribution unit with the three phase power cables extending along the arm to the motor.
 Whereas a drone